CyberBhart/Web-Testing/README.md

 ---

 ## 🧠 Why This Repo?

 Starting out in web app testing can be overwhelming — especially with scattered resources and unclear testing sequences.
 This repository bridges that gap by providing:

 - A structured, OWASP-aligned roadmap
 - Actionable testing steps and examples
 - Personal notes from real testing experiences
-- A growing knowledge base you can fork and contribute to
+- A growing knowledge base you can reference and expand

 Whether you're prepping for certifications like **CEH**, **OSCP**, **eJPT**, or diving into **bug bounty** programs — these guides are made to accelerate your learning.

 ---

-## 🤝 Contributing

-Contributions, suggestions, and issue reports are welcome!
-Feel free to fork the repo and submit a pull request to add new test cases, update techniques, or suggest improvements.
+## ⚠️ Responsible Usage Notice

+These guides are intended for use **only in authorized, legal, and controlled environments** such as personal labs or explicitly permitted test systems.
+Improper or unauthorized use of these testing techniques can have serious legal and ethical consequences.
+Please see [`SECURITY.md`](./SECURITY.md) for detailed responsible usage guidelines.

 ---